How does Venezuela get all their heat?

 - Condorman toys with this trope in a scene where the Big Bad, Krokov, is trying to figure out what the titular hero is doing with a heavily armed racecar/hydrofoil, among other gadgets, and realizes that he's getting the ideas from comic books — that he wrote.
 This leads to one of the most memorable lines in the entire film (quoted on the film page).

 - British taxpayers through MI6's Q Branch (Q standing for 'Quartermaster') in the James Bond franchise.
 A Running Gag through the movies involves Q getting upset over Bond's frequent destruction of government property during the course of his adventures.

-- Kick-Ass apparently got all his gear off of Ebay.
+- The title character apparently got all his gear off of eBay.

 - Big Daddy and Hit Girl bought a working jetpack online.